joshleecreates/dev-examples-for-clickhouse/k8s/helm/README.md

-# Simple Helm Example for ClickHouse
+# Simple Helm Example for ClickHouse®

 This simple example shows the bare minimum required to deploy the Altinity Operator and create a ClickHouse cluster with Helm.